 Michael Owen was the youngest goal-scorer that was originally brought in as a substitute in 1998.
 He was chosen to be in the first team for the final battle in the group stage against Columbia.
 England was to take on Argentina next, where Owen managed to score the third greatest goal in England’s history.
 Sadly, the game was lost on penalties.
 This, however, was enough to put Owen permanently on the team until 2008, when he stopped playing.

 David Beckham’s rise to stardom wasn’t an easy one.
 In the aforementioned 1998 FIFA World Cup, he received the red card, making the player an easy target and scapegoat of furious football fans.
 It would be two more years before Beckham became the captain of the team and the hero we all know and love.
+He actually earned 115 caps in his 13-year career, sharing the 204th place on the list of footballers with more than 100 international caps.

 Where Is England Now?